Table of Contents

 Start simply by seeing if the bank you already do business with offers a commercial equity line of credit.
 Since some lenders require CELOC borrowers to be existing customers, this may be an important consideration.

 But that’s not your only option.
-There are also lenders who specialize in commercial equity lines of credit, and some online lenders may be more willing to work with you if you have less-than-excellent credit.
+There are also lenders who specialize in commercial equity lines of credit, and some online lenders may be more willing to work with you if you have less-than-stellar credit.
 Potential borrowers with a credit score on the lower score of the spectrum, however, may end up with a higher interest rate.

 The Application Process